 SOC 290 (IT, W) History of Social Thought

-A study of social philosophy and sociological theory from the Enlightenment to the Chicago School of Sociology, including such figures as Karl Marx, Max Weber, and Emile Durkheim.
+A study of social philosophy and sociological theory from the Enlightenment to the present, including such figures as Karl Marx, Max Weber, and Emile Durkheim.
 Emphasizes the biographical, historical, and intellectual contexts of their ideas.
-Offered annually.
+Prerequisite: Gateway.
+Offered each semester.

 SOC 305 (IT, W) Medical Sociology

 Examines issues of power and the social construction of knowledge with regard to health and illness.
 Topics include aspects of the evolution of medical institutions, cultural and social definitions of health and illness, the training of doctors, and issues of power and control in the medical profession.
 Offered annually.

 SOC 311 Marriage and Family

 SOC 314 Communities and Urban Society

 Explores the city as a distinct form of human settlement, emphasizing the growth and spread of cities since the Industrial Revolution, architecture and urban design, ethnographic studies, suburbs, and contemporary urban problems.
 Offered annually.

 SOC 327 (W) Methods of Social Research